andrewJYjang/scat/README.md

 First commit 07 18
-scat will make something great with awesome guys and mini project for real life problem solutions as all members are very active to support and collaborate amazingly :D
+SCAT will make something great with awesome guys and mini project for real life problem solutions as all members are very active to support and collaborate amazingly :D
+It has a strong point of making the global research networking with North America, North Europe, and others.

 //testing for commit, push, pull and others//

-sCAT is a KU AI stuy group from April 2020.
+SCAT is a KU AI stuy group from April 2020.
 And it's one of kind Be Kurious in 2016. using ATOM